Concerns About Dementia in Midlife: What’s Normal, What’s Not, and What You Can Do

 Is it normal to worry about dementia in your forties and fifties?

 Yes.
-Fear of dementia is one of the most common health concerns in midlife, particularly among people who have watched a parent or grandparent live with the condition.
-Some worry is understandable — having a family history of dementia does modestly increase statistical risk, though in absolute terms the increase is smaller than most people fear (Cations et al., 2023).
-When that worry becomes persistent, intrusive, or begins to affect daily life, it is worth speaking to your GP and clinical psychologist — because anxiety is treatable, and because unaddressed anxiety can itself impair memory and concentration.
+Fear of dementia is one of the most common health concerns in midlife, particularly among people who have watched a parent or grandparent live with the condition (Watson et al., 2023).
+Some worry is understandable, and having a first-degree family history does increase statistical risk, though the absolute increase is more modest than many people fear (Cupples et al., 2004).
+When that worry becomes persistent, intrusive, or begins to affect daily life, it is worth speaking to your GP, who can do a dementia screening test and rule out possible physical causes, and refer you to a clinical neuropsychologist or geriatrician for further assessment, or a clinical psychologist for support, as required.

-Can anxiety cause memory problems that feel like dementia?
+Can anxiety and depression cause memory problems that feel like dementia?

 Yes.
-Anxiety impairs working memory — the system that holds information in mind during a task — through attentional disruption (Moran, 2021).
-Depression similarly affects concentration and memory; and both anxiety and depression can produce cognitive symptoms that are sometimes mistaken for early dementia (American Psychiatric Association, 2022; Lam et al., 2023).
-Your GP can help distinguish between these, and your clinical psychologist can help treat the underlying anxiety or depression.
+Anxiety impairs working memory by disrupting your attention (Moran, 2021).
+Depression similarly affects concentration and memory, and people experiencing depression are more likely to report subjective memory concerns despite this not always being reflected in objective cognitive testing (Szyszkowska et al., 2023).
+Both conditions can produce cognitive symptoms that are sometimes mistaken for early dementia (American Psychiatric Association, 2022).
+Your GP can help distinguish between these, and a clinical psychologist can help treat the underlying anxiety or depression.

 What are the early signs of dementia I should actually look out for?

-The signs most worth discussing with your GP include: forgetting recent conversations or events entirely rather than just the details; asking the same questions repeatedly without realising it; getting lost in familiar places; difficulty managing previously routine tasks like finances or medications; and personality or behaviour changes that others have noticed.
-Occasionally forgetting a word or a name, or feeling mentally fatigued, are generally not signs of dementia.
+The signs most worth discussing with your GP include: forgetting recent conversations or events entirely, not just the details; asking the same questions repeatedly without realising it; getting lost in familiar places; difficulty managing previously routine tasks such as finances or medications; noticeable changes in personality, mood, or behaviour that others have commented on; and frequent difficulty finding words in a way that disrupts the flow of communication.
+Occasionally forgetting a name or word, momentarily losing your train of thought, or feeling mentally fatigued after sustained concentration are generally not signs of dementia (American Psychiatric Association, 2022; Livingston et al., 2024).

 Can I actually reduce my risk of dementia?

-Yes.
-And the evidence for this is stronger than many people realise.
-Around 40% of dementia cases worldwide may be preventable or delayed through modifiable factors (Livingston et al., 2020, 2024).
+Yes, and the evidence for this is stronger than many people realise.
+According to the 2024 Lancet Commission, up to 45% of dementia cases worldwide may be preventable or delayed by addressing modifiable risk factors across the lifespan (Livingston et al., 2024).
 The most important of these in midlife include regular physical activity, good sleep, social connection, treating depression and anxiety, managing blood pressure, addressing hearing loss, and maintaining cognitive stimulation.
 Midlife is one of the most important periods to act.
-For a detailed look at the evidence on each of these factors, read our article Modifiable Risk Factors for Dementia — and What You Can Do About Them.
+For a detailed look at the evidence, read our companion article on modifiable risk factors for dementia and what you can do about them.
+For a detailed look at the evidence on each of these factors, read our article Modifiable Risk Factors for Dementia, and What You Can Do About Them.

 Do I need a GP referral to see a psychologist at Upside Stories?

 No referral is needed to book.
-Medicare rebates do apply if you have a GP referral with a Mental Health Treatment Plan, which reduces the cost of sessions significantly.
-Your GP can also help rule out treatable medical causes of memory change at the same time — so a GP visit is often a useful first step even if you are primarily seeking psychological support.
+Medicare rebates apply if you have a GP referral with a Mental Health Treatment Plan, which reduces the cost of your sessions.
+Your GP can also screen for dementia and rule out any underlying medical reasons for cognitive changes you’re experiencing.

 What the research tells us

-Anxiety and depression both impair memory and concentration, and can be mistaken for cognitive decline (Moran, 2021; Lam et al., 2023).
+Anxiety impairs working memory by disrupting our attention, and depression affects concentration and memory in ways that can be mistaken for early cognitive decline (Moran, 2021; Szyszkowska et al., 2023).

-Around 40% of dementia cases may be preventable or delayed through modifiable lifestyle factors (Livingston et al., 2020, 2024).
+Up to 45% of dementia cases worldwide may be preventable or delayed by addressing modifiable risk factors across the lifespan (Livingston et al., 2024).

-Midlife physical activity, sleep, social connection, hearing care, and treatment of depression and anxiety are among the most evidence-supported protective factors (Livingston et al., 2020, 2024).
+Midlife physical activity, sleep quality, social connection, hearing care, and treatment of depression and anxiety are among the most evidence-supported protective factors for brain health (Livingston et al., 2024).

 Your brain’s next chapter is still being written

-To explore your next chapter, book a free 20-minute consult.
+To explore your next chapter, book a free 20-minute consult today.

 References & reading